habi498/NPC-VCMP/README.md

 Both Windows 32 and 64 bit systems use npcclient.exe, which is 32 bit.
 It might need vc_redist.x86

-Note: The libs needed for linux x86 is yet to be made.
+The libs needed for Linux x86 project is now ready.